ViennaTools/ViennaPS/examples/stepOxidation/README.md

 3. Constructs an `OxidationDiffusion` velocity field and an `OxidationDeformation` velocity field (both from ViennaLS).
 4. Wraps them in an `OxidationModel` coupling loop.
-5. Calls `ps::Process` to advance the two level-set interfaces by `timeStep`.
+5. Advances the two level-set interfaces using CFL-limited internal substeps.
 6. Repeats until the total `time` has elapsed.

 The Si material is automatically identified by its `Material::Si` tag; SiO₂